 Projects & Process

-Recent feedback comments:
+Recent feedback comments from participants:

-"“shift has totally rebooted my outlook on life”
+"This project has totally rebooted my outlook on life”

-“taking instructions is difficult for me, with my autism.
+“Taking instructions is difficult for me, with my autism.
 But here not getting it right doesn’t matter”

 “I have become more aware of myself.
 More open to change within myself, in a more constructive way”